-Staff Contact: Vaughan Rees S1 and S2,X1 or X2 CP7.5
+Staff Contact: Liz Williamson

+X1, X2 ,S1,S2 HPW2 CP7.5

 Note/s: Lecture/seminar/studio/excursions.
 Paddington Campus.
-Offered over 10 half day sessions in the summer recess (2-13 February) and the winter recess (6-17 July).
+Offered over 10 half day sessions in the summer recess (1-12 February) and the winter recess (5-16 July).
 Also offered during Session 1 and Session 2.

 This subject covers the theoretical and practical aspects of working with textiles.
-Students will be introduced to contemporary textiles through lectures on the concepts, work and ideas of leading textile artists.
+Students will be introduced to contemporary textiles through lectures on the concepts. work and ideas of leading textile artists.
 The theoretical component will deal with the context in which contemporary textile artists produce their work, the conceptual basis for their work and the historical and social references explored by many of these textiles.